tidymodels/TMwR/contributing.md

 ## Formatting

  * All code chunks have labels that are concise but descriptive.
 They should also make good figure names.
 Look at each chapter's chunk names; we keep a common prefix for each chapter.
-Names should used `-` to space words.
+Names should use `-` to space words.

  * Figures should have transparent backgrounds and legends (if any) on top.